 In addition, Aircall runs a blog examining certain issues related to VoIP technology - including existing security issues (opens in new tab).
 The company walks through some of the main attack vectors, including vishing, DDoS attacks, eavesdropping and phreaking.

 As well as cyberattacks, VoIP users will also be keen to ensure that they select a reliable VoIP service.
 Again, Aircall scores highly here, regularly backing up customer data and using AWS as a hosting provider to ensure a resilient service.

 There is a growing marketplace for internet-based communication platforms, so if Aircall isn’t right for you, there are others to consider.
-RingCentral, for example, is significantly cheaper than Aircall at $10 per user, per month and also offers a video calling option.
+RingCentral, for example, costs a similar amount per month but has the added benefit of video call support.

 DialPad offers a longer trial for new users, giving them more time to experiment with the software, while GoToConnect has an equally impressive list of features as Aircall.
 However, both fail to offer the extensive integrations available with Aircall, making it a more customizable option.

 Aircall enables users to personalize workflows, learn how they work best, and drive productivity within teams.
 While it may be one of the more expensive VoIPs, it could make a huge difference for smaller organizations requiring a flexible and powerful approach to CRM.